-Dan Murphy, adjunct professor for Northeastern’s Homeland Security and Strategic Intelligence programs, shares his take on the future of disaster preparedness and how aspiring homeland security professionals can prepare.
+Dan Murphy, adjunct professor for Northeastern’s security programs, shares his take on the future of disaster preparedness and how aspiring homeland security professionals can prepare.

 I teach Homeland Security and Emergency Management to undergraduates and graduate students at two colleges.
 Each semester, students ask me questions such as: